 If you are trying to figure out which configuration management system would work best for you, you may have SaltStack, Puppet, or Chef on your list.
 We all develop our comfort zones with certain tools, and it can sometimes be a little confusing to figure out which of a variety of environments is best.

 Linux systems administrator Corban Raun was looking for a solution that was high-quality but also intuitive.
 While Raun was weighing various options, he had a friend advise him to look at a less widely known application, Ansible.

 Raun proceeded to use Ansible up through the present, a span of two years.
-He used the system for a variety of platforms and stacks such as web applications, user management, secure cloud server hosting configurations, and tracking.
+He used the system for a variety of platforms and stacks such as web applications, user management, secure virtual private server hosting configurations, and tracking.